DheerajKN/Spring-CMS-Generator/README.md

 - **internationalization**

   On entering this flag, it automatically generates configuration files inside the spring boot project which will make the system automatically support localization of messages based on the value passed in `Accept-Language` header per request along with a sample controller to demostrate how to use it.
+Along with Localization of javax.hibernate.validator messages.

 - **sonar**

-  Adds `sonarqube plugin` to pom.xml and adds sonar.properties file into your project that would be sufficient for the sonarqube component to `generate analytics for your project.`
+  Adds `sonarqube plugin` to pom.xml and adds sonar.properties file into your project that would be sufficient for the sonarqube component to `generate analytics for your project.` Added sonar.exclusions and lombok generated code exclusions with wiremock dependency for mocking APIs.

+- **swagger**

+  Adds `swagger dependency` to pom.xml and injects SwaggerConfig file with all the basic properties in place.
+Along with sample controller to show all the Annotations and how to use how.

 ## Danger